 - not on disciplinary probation, and

 - do not have any holds on their record preventing them from registering

 See below for specific eligibility policies.
 For eligibility information about a specific program, contact the UMD Study Abroad staff member listed on the bottom of that program's page.

-Affiliate organizations and partner universities will not accept applications from UMD students without the endorsement of the Study Abroad office.
-Students must participate in affiliate organization and partner university programs through the standard Study Abroad application process.
-Students must disclose any infractions to the study abroad provider, typically as part of their application process, or their application may be rejected.
+Affiliate organizations and partner universities will not accept applications from UMD students without the endorsement of UMD Study Abroad.
+Students participate in affiliate organizations and partner university programs through the standard Study Abroad application process.

 Students are expected to remain in good academic standing during the term prior to their study abroad experience.
 Students not in good academic standing may be disqualified from participation.
 Students on academic suspension may not participate in a study abroad program.

 Students should notify UMD Study Abroad as early as possible if there is a possibility that they will be on academic probation during the term of their study abroad experience.
 Study Abroad staff will consult with the student’s academic advisor and academic department to determine if the student will be allowed to participate, and under what parameters (if any).